lmucs/cher-ami/go/api.md

 + Response 401

         {
-            "reason": "missing, illegal, or expired token"
+            "reason": "missing, illegal, or expired auth token" }
-        }
 + Response 403

         {
-            "reason": ("limit out of range"|"you not allowed to see this circle's members") }
+            "reason": "limit out of range"
+        }
 + Response 404

         {
-            "reason": "no such circle"
+            "reason": "no such circle that you can see" }
-        }

 ## Manage Circle Members [/circles/{id}/members]

 ### Add/remove circle members [PATCH]
 If a circle is public, all user can let themselves in, unless blocked by the circle owner.
 If private, only the owner can add.
 To remove a user, the requestor must be that very user, the circle owner, or an admin.